chuckgreenman/senior-design/Project-Description.md

 Dr. Raj Bhatnagar bhatnark@ucmail.uc.edu

 ## Project Background Description
-The internet, particularly social media networks, are filled with countless opinions, stories, and users.
-Additionally, more and more people are using the internet, particularly social media networks, to obtain news and form opinions on global and local events.
-One such social media network that many people use, partially, if not entirely for this purpose, is Reddit.
-However, as all content on Reddit is user driven and Reddit has been known to the target of disinformation campaigns, the information available on Reddit cannot always be trusted blindly.
-With that in mind, the Open Social Clustering and Analysis for Reddit tool, or OSCAR, hopes to provide a more informed experience on Reddit regarding its users and communities.
-Through the use of data clustering and social graph analysis, OSCAR intends to give the user a better view of the users and communities they interact with.
+The exploitation of social media has become an important issue in recent years, especially concerning political elections.
+Although awareness has increased, disinformation has become more pervasive.
+With another election cycle in the near future, the Open Social Comparison and Analysis for Reddit tool (OSCAR) provides a more informed experience on Reddit regarding its users and communities.

 ## Project Problem Statement
 Identifying biased information or bad actors is resource intensive because the only way to do it well is to fact check everything.
 It would be useful to a user to know whether there is a reasonable risk that they are interacting with a user that is untrustworthy.